StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2023/12/new-years/index.md

 ---
-title: "It's New Year's!
-Some updates going forward"
+title: "Happy Holidays!"
-date: 2023-12-28
+date: 2023-12-24
-draft: true
 tags:
   - Blender
   - IRL
 ---

 It's almost New Year's, so you know what that means!
+Another New Year's render to finish out the year!

+"But Mahid, it's Christma-" \
+*pulls out gun* They're close enough.

-Another New Year's render, but first some life updates to go through (ugh, I know).
+But first some life updates to go through (ugh, I know).
 If you want to skip all of this, then click the button.

 {{< button href="#this-years-new-years-render" target="_self" >}}
 Skip